-By voluntarily publishing our consolidated financial statements pursuant to IFRS, we go beyond the requirements of the Entry Standard segment.
+By voluntarily publishing our consolidated financial statements pursuant to IFRS, we go beyond the requirements of the Scale segment.

 We already meet many of the criteria of the Prime and General Standard segments.
 We communicate in English, participate in capital market conferences and distribute key corporate announcements over and above what is required.
 However, our primary focus at the moment is on expanding our business activities and opening up markets together with our customers.

 We are currently reviewing all the options and are improving all internal processes in order to further enhance the quality of reporting in the future.
 We will introduce a number of preparatory measures this year so that we will then be a position to react relatively quickly – should it make sense for the company to change segment and, at the same time, should the capital market environment be accordingly positive.